lgatatooine/Technology-Architecture-2023/README.md

-# Technology-Architecture-2023
+# Technology & Architecture in 2023

-Today's technology and architecture pushing the boundaries
+Technology and architecture pushing the boundaries

 ## AI